 Allegheny County Department of Human Services, Mental Health Services and Support

 The Office of Behavioral Health is responsible for providing Allegheny County residents with a coordinated, community-focused system of high quality and cost-effective mental health and substance abuse services, including prevention, crisis intervention, treatment, and community support services.
 The Office is comprised of three Bureaus: The Bureau of Drug and Alcohol Services, The Bureau of Mental Health Services, and The Bureau of Children and Adolescent Services.

-Allegheny County has established a comprehensive Telephone Crisis Intervention Service for individuals in crisis situations.
-The hotline provides round-the-clock counseling, emergency care, and referrals by professional mental health and addictions counselors.
+Allegheny County has established a comprehensive telephone crisis intervention service for individuals in crisis situations.
+The hotline provides round-the-clock counseling, emergency care, and referrals by professional mental health and addiction counselors.
 Callers can receive immediate crisis counseling and/or be referred to a behavioral health provider.
 A mobile crisis team can be dispatched when appropriate.

 Allegheny County HealthChoices, Inc. (AHCI)